BBQ Chicken Braid

 - 1 recipe French Bread Rolls

-- 1 red onion, sliced into thin half moons
+- 1 medium red onion, sliced into thin half moons

 - 1 cup shredded mozzarella cheese